junxit/us-congress-bills-117/metadata.md

 - 2021-10-21 — Introduced in House
 - 2021-10-21 — Introduced in House
 - 2021-10-21 — Referred to the House Committee on Oversight and Reform.
+- 2021-12-02 — Committee Consideration and Mark-up Session Held.
+- 2021-12-02 — Ordered to be Reported by Unanimous Consent.
+- 2022-07-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-07-12 — Considered under suspension of the rules. (consideration: CR H5962-5963)
+- 2022-07-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5659.
+- 2022-07-12 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill.
+- 2022-07-14 — Considered as unfinished business. (consideration: CR H6611)
+- 2022-07-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 348 - 63, 5 Present (Roll no. 358). (text: 07/12/2022 CR H5963)
+- 2022-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 348 - 63, 5 Present (Roll no. 358).